laravel/docs/blade.md

 In addition to the conditional directives already discussed, the `@isset` and `@empty` directives may be used as convenient shortcuts for their respective PHP functions:

     @isset($records)
-        // $records is defined and is not null...
+        // $records is defined and is not null
     @endisset

     @empty($records)
-        // $records is "empty"...
+        // $records is "empty"
     @endempty

 #### Authentication Directives